This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 What is Za’atar?

-Check out this recipe for Homemade Za’atar.
+Check out this recipe for homemade za’atar.
 A commercially prepared za’atar (if you are fortunate enough to have a market with a variety of international foods) is a fine substitute for homemade.

 Pomegranates and Pomegranate Molasses